PhasicJ/PhasicJ/phasicj/agent/rt/INDEX.md

 JVMTI is a powerful interface.
 A JVMTI agent can drastically alter the behaivor of the JVM application.
-It is thus a guiding principle of PhasicJ's design and implementation that we attempt to interfere with the behavior of the user's application as little as possible.
-But, some amount of modification seems unavoidable in order to monitor the user application.
+It is thus a guiding principle of PhasicJ's design and implementation that we attempt to minimize our interference of the natural behavior of the user's application.
+But, in order to sufficiently monitor the user applciation, some amount of modification seems unavoidable.

 ## The Runtime Processes and Forwards Monitored Events

 Currently, we monitor user application events via a combination of JVMTI events and bytecode instrumentation.
-The [`instr`][1] package implements the code which actually performs bytecode instrumentation.
-The PhasicJ Agent Runtime, implemented under this directory, is the first step in processing events generated from bytecode instrumented sites.
+The code in the [`instr`][1] package implements the code which actually performs bytecode instrumentation.
+The added instrumentation sites call the PhasicJ Agent Runtime, [`rt`][2], as the first step in processing events generated from bytecode instrumented sites.

 The PhasicJ Agent Runtime is the direct receiver of these monitored application events.
 For example, whenever the user application performs a `MONITORENTER` instruction in some class `C`, the instrumentation in class `C` should collect relevant information about this event and then forward this information to the PhasicJ Agent Runtime.
-By "forward", here we just mean a regular method call within the user's JVM from the user's application code to our PhasicJ Agent Runtime code.
+By "forward" here we just mean a regular method call within the user's JVM from the user's application code to our PhasicJ Agent Runtime code.